 Why We Recommend These For Plantar Fasciitis

-These are good running shoes if you want some lightweight distance running shoes but they work just as well for a pair of comfortable, all day walk around shoes too.
-The shoes have less heel and arch support than our other recommendations on this list but make up for this in terms of cushioning.
+These are good running shoes if you want some lightweight distance running shoes, but they work just as well for a pair of comfortable, all day walk around shoes too.
+The shoes have less heel and arch support than our other recommendations on this list but make up for this regarding cushioning.
 If your Plantar Fasciitis condition is minor and you don’t need serious motion control or heel & arch support, these shoes are a good recommendation.

 If you do not need as much support and more cushioning, this shoe is a good recommendation.
 Added to the fact that these shoes are lightweight and can double down as a pair of sneaker-looking shoes, and they make a very good walk around running shoe that you can do everything with.

 However, if you need more stability, support and motion control when you run, then you are better off with one of the more supportive running shoes on this list.